loculus-project/loculus/README.md

 2. Deploy the backend: [backend](/backend/README.md)
 3. Deploy the frontend/website: [website](/website/README.md)

+Note that if you are developing the backend or frontend/website in isolation a full local loculus instance is not required.
+See the individual READMEs for more information.

 ## Architecture

 - Backend code is in `backend`, see [`backend/README.md`](/backend/README.md)